 Echo360 keeps track of which classes you watch and participate in.
 Some instructors may factor this into calculating a participation grade using the following information:

-- Attendance - Whether you open a class session.
+- Attendance - Whether you opened a class session.
 New and unwatched classes will display with a green icon.
 Watched classes will display with a gray icon.
 You can read more on interpreting the media icons for classes in Echo360's support article on Student Class List.

-- Video & Presentation Views - Whether you've viewed the entirety of a lecture recording or slide presentation.
-It's alright if you need to pause a viewing part of the way through and come back to it later.
+- Video & Presentation Views - Whether you viewed the entirety of a lecture recording or slide presentation.
+It is alright if you need to pause a viewing part of the way through and come back to it later.
 Echo360 will remember where you left off during your next session.

 - Q&A - During any lecture or presentation, you can add new questions the the class discussion, or reply to questions from your peers.
 Remember, questions you post on Echo360 are visible to the entire class.

 - Notes - Echo360 has a built-in note taking function that allows you to take notes in the same window as the class video, and timestamp your notes as you take them.
 You can copy and paste these notes, or download a text version if you use a different system for electronic notes.